onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

 The property instance_ip_address uses the same parameter naming convention as the property fixed_ips and Map Property ip_address in OS::Neutron::Port.
-The resource is assigning an ECOMP SDN-C Assigned IP Address.
+The resource is assigning an ONAP SDN-C Assigned IP Address.
 The {network-role} has been defined as oam_protected to represent an oam protected network and the {vm-type} has been defined as fw for firewall.